pnkraemer/probdiffeq/README.md

 **Dimensionality:**
 For low-dimensional problems, use dense covariances, which track full correlations between state variables and offer the best stability and uncertainty quantification.
 For larger problems, use blockdiagonal or isotropic state-space models, which are more efficient by tracking only partial uncertainty correlations.
 However, their uncertainty quantification is typically worse.
 The general trade-off is between accuracy and speed: dense models scale cubically in the dimension but provide the best accuracy; the other two models scale linearly in the dimension.

 **Stiffness:** Stiff problems have rapid changes or very different timescales.
 For these, use dense state-space models with first-order linearization.
-The default prior should be the integrated Wiener process; however, integrated Ornstein-Uhlenbeck processes work well for discretized semilinear partial differential equations (and other semilinear problems).
+See also the prior recommendations below.
 Avoid zeroth-order methods and isotropic state-space models for stiff problems.
-Block-diagonal state-space models with first-order linearization may suffice for moderately stiff cases, but expect that all solvers except first-order linearisation in dense state-space models have worse stability than non-probabilistic solvers for stiff problems.
+Block-diagonal state-space models with first-order linearization may suffice for moderately stiff cases, but expect that all solvers except first-order linearisation in dense state-space models have worse stability than for example implicit Runge-Kutta methods.

 ### Filters vs smoothers

 Choosing between filters and smoothers matters because it balances computational cost with the accuracy of uncertainty estimates across the trajectory.
-When in doubt, use fixed-point smoothing for adaptive timestepping and fixed-interval smoothing for fixed timestepping.
-When only computing the terminal value of a problem, choose a filter.
+Use fixed-point smoothing for adaptive timestepping and fixed-interval smoothing for fixed timestepping.
+When only computing the terminal value of a differential equation, choose a filter.

 ### Calibration

 Calibration matters not just because it ensures uncertainty estimates reflect the real error, but also because it can considerably affect adaptive time-stepping.
 Use dynamic calibration when output scales vary significantly, for example in $u'(t) = 10u(t)$, $0 \leq t \leq 10$.
 Use maximum-likelihood calibration for other cases.
 Remove automatic calibration for parameter estimation.
+When solving multidimensional problems where each dimension has a different magnitude, adjust the output-scale of the prior manually before the simulation.

 ### Prior distributions

 Prior distributions encode assumptions about solution dynamics.
-Integrated Wiener processes work well for most problems and should be the default.
+The default prior is the integrated Wiener process; however, integrated Ornstein-Uhlenbeck processes work well for discretized semilinear partial differential equations (and other semilinear problems), especially in fixed-step simulations.
-Use Ornstein-Uhlenbeck priors for specialized cases like discretized semilinear PDEs.
-For other needs, consult literature like:
+For other needs, consult:

 > Bosch, Nathanael, Philipp Hennig, and Filip Tronarp.
 "Probabilistic exponential integrators."
 Advances in Neural Information Processing Systems 36 (2023): 40450-40467.